rChen10/goldchen/README.md

 # goldchen
-Python Version 3.8.5 64bit conda environment
+Python Version 3.8.5 64bit

-grid.txt format:
+libraries to install beforehand:

-grid_size (grid width/height in pixels)
+Command format:  Main.py n samples scale n is an integer that represents the height and width of grid in cell count samples is the number of samples for the trainind data, recommended to not be more than 250 scale is the exponential scale for the costs

-step_count (Number of cells per row/column)
+Command with values used for our results:
-elements, separated by commas, in row major order, new row is new line
+Main.py 10 100 4